AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 ### HDCP Content Protection

+The base notification method is not strictly required but is highly recommended.
+However, if a device implements notifications through BCP-008-01 or BCP-008-02, it is mandatory to also implement the base notification method.

 #### Base notification method

 A Sender implementing [IS-11][] and supporting HDCP encryption and the HKEP protocol SHOULD notify that HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the IS-11 status objects.
 A message SHOULD be registered in the `debug` attribute of the IS-11 Sender's `status` object when the `state` of the Sender becomes `no_essence` or in the `debug` attribute of the IS-11 Input's `status` object when the `state` of the Input becomes `no_signal`.